Jmurp11/excel-to-postgres/README.md

 ## Options

-Supports two options, both of which are optional:
+Supports four options, all of which are optional:

 * *createDatabase* - _true | false_ (Defaults to false)
 * *createTables* - _true | false_ (Defaults to false)